 Esmail’s take on Battlestar Galactica will be the third edition of the sci-fi franchise.
 The original Battlestar Galactica, which starred Richard Hatch, debuted on ABC in 1978 and was intended to capitalize on Star Wars‘ sudden fame.
 It lasted for a single season.
 Galactica 1980, a sequel series, only received 10 episodes.

-Moore’s 2003 reboot fared a little better.
+Moore’s 2003 reboot (pictured above) fared a little better.
 The Sci-Fi Channel show launched with a three-hour miniseries and ran for four seasons, spawning a short-lived prequel series, Caprica, and some TV movies along the way.
 Unlike the original show, Moore’s Battlestar Galactica racked up numerous critical accolades and is considered one of the most thought-provoking and well-made science fiction series of all time, despite its controversial finale.

 It’s not clear what Esmail’s new series means for the future of the long-gestating Battlestar Galactica feature film, which was set to be directed by the Hunger Games: Mockingjay helmer Francis Lawrence from a script by Jay Basu and Lisa Joy.